-The ongoing search for a “bigger, better high” has turned marijuana into an explosive and deadly nightmare
+The ongoing search for a “bigger, better high” has turned marijuana into an explosive and deadly nightmare.
+What are Dabs?

 On the heels of the regrettable new marijuana laws in Colorado and Washington, a new trend has emerged that is raising alarm in state legislatures.
 More and more people are beginning to use hash oil concentrate.
 This substance – known as Wax, Honey, Shatter, or, more commonly, Dabs – began hitting the shelves of the newly legalized recreational pot dispensaries shortly after the laws were passed.
 And it has become popular.
 So popular, in fact, that the weed shops are having a tough time keeping it on the shelves.